 The Estonian Journal of Archaeology is an international Open Access journal published by the Estonian Academy of Sciences in collaboration with the Institute of History and Archaeology at the University of Tartu, and the Institute of History, Archaeology and Art History of Tallinn University.

 The journal publishes primary research and review papers in the English, Estonian and German languages.
 All articles are provided with short summaries: if the article is written in Estonian, the summary should be in either English or German, and vice versa.

 All papers to be published in the Estonian Journal of Archaeology are peer reviewed internationally.

 The journal is open for publications in all fields of archaeology.

-The Estonian Journal of Archaeology is committed to Open Access publishing and belongs to the so-called Gold Open Access group of journals.
+The Estonian Journal of Archaeology is committed to Open Access publishing.
 The journal applies the Creative Commons Attribution-NonCommercial 4.0 International License to all its articles.
 It means that all articles become freely accessible once published.
 This allows anyone to read, download, save, copy, print and redistribute the paper in any medium or format, as well as to remix, transform and build upon the paper for any purpose, as long as the original authors and source are cited.
 In doing so, no permission is required from the authors or the publishers.
 Material may not be used for commercial purposes.
 For full details on Creative Commons licensing conditions check http://creativecommons.org

 The repositories of universities and other scientific institutions are allowed to redistribute and display the articles for non-commercial purposes.